department-of-veterans-affairs/va.gov-team/products/platform/platform-documentation/2021-02-05-mvp-v2-decision.md

 ## Paths forward

-### Option 1 (recommended by the Content/IA team): Follow persona-based with exit page tracking to GH instead of content transformation
+### Option 1 (recommended by the Content/IA team): Follow persona-based IA, with exit page tracking to GH instead of content transformation

 asdf.
 This allows us to:
 - asdf